 On ImageNet data, CrossFormer++ models achieve a noticeable improvement in accuracy over existing vision transformers and their predecessors (CrossFormer models), with gains up to 0.8% in average accuracy across different model sizes [171].
 For instance, CrossFormer++-B achieves 84.2% accuracy.
 CrossFormer++ significantly outperforms most existing vision transformers in object detection and instance segmentation tasks on the COCO 2017 dataset.
 CrossFormer++ surpasses CrossFormer by at least 0.5% average precision (AP).
 The semantic segmentation task on the ADE20K dataset exhibits greater performance gains over other architectures as the model size increases, indicating its effectiveness in dense prediction tasks.

+Perspectives on Transformer-based Architectures

-The evolving landscape of Transformer architectures for time series analysis showcases a spectrum of models, from foundational to specialized.
+The evolving landscape of transformer architectures for time series analysis showcases a spectrum of models, from foundational to specialized.
 This diversity addresses unique challenges, ranging from long-range dependencies (Transformer-XL, Informer) and multi-scale patterns (Autoformer, Pyraformer) to uncertainty quantification (Probabilistic Transformer) and evolving data (Non-Stationary Transformers).
 Specialized models like LogTrans (long sequences), InParformer (personalized predictions), and Sageformer (external knowledge integration) further demonstrate the adaptability of Transformers.
 Additionally, multivariate models like Crossformer and TFT excel at capturing complex interdependencies between multiple time series, while W-Transformers and FEDformer focus on specific data representations and privacy preservation, respectively.

-Transformer-based models for time series analysis have shown great promise, but they also present challenges.
+Transformer-based architectures have shown great promise for time series analysis, but they also present challenges.
 One major challenge is the interpretability of these models, particularly understanding the attention mechanisms that drive their decision-making.
 While some models like Informer, Autoformer, and Pyraformer offer insights into feature importance, there is a need for more transparent and explainable methods, especially in models like Transformer-XL and the Probabilistic Transformer.
 Another challenge is scalability, as the efficiency of models like Transformer-XL and the Probabilistic Transformer can become a bottleneck when dealing with extremely long time series data.
 This calls for research into more efficient attention mechanisms or model architectures.

 Incorporating domain knowledge is another area for improvement in models like Informer and the Probabilistic Transformer.
 While some models like Sageformer have started integrating external knowledge, there is potential for more sophisticated methods to leverage domain-specific information, such as features, constraints, or prior distributions.
 Additionally, real-world time series data often presents challenges like missing values and irregular sampling intervals, which most current models like Informer and Transformer-XL do not adequately address.
 Developing robust methods to handle such data is crucial.

 Transfer learning and adaptability are also areas where further research is needed, particularly for specialized models like InParformer, Sageformer, and W-Transformer.
 While some models show promise in adapting to different domains, enhancing their ability to transfer knowledge and generalize across tasks would be valuable.
 Moreover, many models like Transformer-XL focus on offline forecasting, but real-time forecasting is essential in many applications.
-Adapting Transformer architectures for real-time prediction with low latency and high accuracy is an open challenge.
+Adapting transformer architectures for real-time prediction with low latency and high accuracy is an open challenge.
 Ensuring the reliability of uncertainty estimates in probabilistic models like the Probabilistic Transformer and improving the robustness of all these models against adversarial attacks and data perturbations are important considerations for their deployment in critical applications.

 Conclusion